 • Posole (aka pozole, pronounced poh-zoh-lay) – A thick soup that’s usually made with pork, hominy, garlic, onion, chili peppers, cilantro, and broth.
 Many chefs will serve it with a lime wedge.
 Don’t be afraid…squeeze it and enjoy.

 • Carne Asada – Literally this means “grilled meat” and it consists of thin-sliced, marinated beef steak that is added to tacos, burritos, stuffed peppers and more.

 • Puerco Pibil – Pork shoulder that is marinated in citrus juice (orange, lemon, lime), vinegar, and peppers then slow roasted to perfection.

 • Chile Relleno – Start with a fresh poblano (not spicy) pepper and stuff it with melted cheese such as queso Chihuahua or Oaxaca.
 Then add diced pork or another meat, throw in some raisins and nuts (sounds gross, but it’s not) and you’re on your way.
 Once the pepper is stuffed it’s covered in egg batter or corn flower and fried.
 It’s usually served a tomato sauce, but the sauces can vary.

-I’m not saying you need to give up your Tex-Mex ways.
-Clearly my heart will always partially belong to Taco Bell.
-But real, authentic, robust Mexican food is delicious and 100% worth seeking out.
+I’m not saying you need to give up your Tex-Mex ways but real, authentic, robust Mexican food is delicious and 100% worth seeking out.
 Do you have a favorite Mexican dish or restaurant?
 Share it below!